o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-core/configuring-credentials.md

 ## General Advice for Working with AWS Credentials
 You will need to provide AWS credentials for users.
 You can choose between short-term and long-term credentials.
 Long-term credentials are convenient during the development process.
 They're easier to configure, but you need to be careful they are kept secure.
 Short-term credentials are generally recommended when you distribute your builds to external users because they have a finite lifetime.
 For more information and best practices, refer to the AWS topic on [Best Practices for Managing AWS Access Keys](https://docs.aws.amazon.com/general/latest/gr/aws-access-keys-best-practices.html#use-roles) using IAM roles.

 * To provision long-term credentials, create an AWS Identity and Access Management (IAM) user with programmatic credentials and use one of the methods below.
 See [AWS Credentials - Programmatic Access](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys) for more information.

 * To provide short-term credentials, use [AWS Cognito](https://aws.amazon.com/cognito/) or [AWS Security Token Service](https://docs.aws.amazon.com/STS/latest/APIReference/welcome.html) to generate [temporary security credentials](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp.html).
 The [AWS Client Auth Gem](/docs/user-guide/gems/reference/aws/aws-client-auth) provides configuration points for using Cognito in O3DE.

+* To support IAM roles, see the [IAM roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) documentation for more information and follow [Using an IAM role in the AWS CL](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-role.html) for setup information.

 It is strongly recommend against using your AWS account root user for day-to-day tasks.
 Instead, create user or roles in IAM to achieve this.
 Best practice is to change users' access keys regularly and follow the practice of least-privileges.
 For more information on managing access keys, see [Managing Access Keys for IAM Users](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html) in the AWS IAM User Guide.